Email: jtgrosso@cmu.edu

 LinkedIn: linkedin.com/in/JoshuaGrosso

 I was a software developer for three years before Caltech, most recently on the GitKraken team at Axosoft; I loved it, but it left me with a sense of unease for the ad-hoc, bug-ridden state of the modern software ecosystem.
 On the other hand, my experiences with formal verification have shown me there’s still a long way to go before we can bridge the gap between theory and practice.
-My hope is to contribute somehow to that effort, whether on the practical side (proof repair, language ergonomics, etc.) or the theoretical side (e.g. homotopy type theory).
+My hope is to contribute somehow to that effort, whether on the practical side (e.g. language ergonomics) or the theoretical side (e.g. computational type theory).

 I'm passionate about software development and improving how we think about and design software systems.
 In particular, I believe functional programming has great potential, so I'm a big fan of Haskell and related languages.